heyqule/erm_toss_economy/README.md

 This mod does not add prototype or handle game logic by itself.
 It's done in the enemy mod that uses this.

 # Features:
-- Added protoss crystal economy.
-They spawn protoss unit when it spoils.
+- Added protoss crystal item.
 - Added recipe to duplicate protoss crystal (Electromagnetic Plant).
 - Added recipe to convert crystal to biter egg (Biochamber).
 - Added recipe to produce uranium-238 with larva egg (New Assembly machine: Plasma Assembling Machine)